 “Formation à la Facilitation”

-In January 2019 DEEP Germany co-conducted a two day workshop in Lille, France called, “Formation à la facilitation”.
-The workshop was facilitated by DEEP France member Celia Demoor and DEEP Germany member Kevin J. Brenneman.
+In January 2019 DEEP Germany co-conducted a two day workshop with DEEP France in Lille, called “Formation à la facilitation”.
 The objective was to prepare future facilitators how to better facilitate improvisational theater workshops in high schools and associations.
-The workshop was a continuation of the previous initiative, “L’Autre, c’est moi !”, which was also held in Lille in 2017.
+The workshop was a continuation of the previous initiative, “L’Autre, c’est moi !”, which was also held in Lille, France in 2017.
 In addition to facilitation skills, the theory and practice focused on improvisational theater and John Paul Lederach’s elicitive approach.

 Part 1: elicitive improvisational theater workshop